betegon/segan_pytorch/README.md

 ### Pretrained Models

 SEGAN+ generator weights are released and can be downloaded in [this link](http://veu.talp.cat/seganp/release_weights/segan+_generator.ckpt).
-Make sure you place this file into the `ckpt_segan+` directory to make it work with the proper `train.opts` config file within that folder.
+Make sure you place this file into the `ckpt_segan+/` directory to make it work with the proper `train.opts` config file within that folder.
 The script `run_segan+_clean.sh` will properly read the ckpt in that directory as it is configured to be used with this referenced file.

+So the weights name when downloading them is  `segan+_generator.ckpt`, and and its path should be `ckpt_segan+/segan+_generator.ckpt`.
+Also, in  that same path, it should be the file `train.opts`, which is located in this repository.

 ### Introduction to scripts

 Two models are ready to train and use to make wav2wav speech enhancement conversions.
 SEGAN+ is an improved version of SEGAN [1], denoising utterances with its generator network (G).

 ![SEGAN+_G](assets/segan+.png)